stonegray/ableton-detect/README.md

  - Licencing your software by tying it to a unique Ableton seat
  - Verifying that the software is genuine

+Additional fields (such as Buffer instances of serials) are included in the output but not shown in the example above.

 Licences are stored in the `AB1E5678` (.cfg) files, which I don't have any documentation for.
-The current code to read the file format works, but needs to be rewriten once we know how to correctly decode the format using the information in the header.
+The current code to read the file format works, but should be rewriten.

 Licences are stored on the system by version, so the licences array for all varients of the same version will share the Addons field.